Updated January 2020

 By Randy Julian

-Editor’s note: This post is part of a series that highlight some of our best single-day class trip ideas.
+Editor’s note: This post is part of a series that highlight some of our best ideas for single-day class trips — the type of outings that are perfect for educators looking for a spring or end-of-year field trip.
+For more ideas like these, click this link.

 The Capitol.
 The Lincoln Memorial.
 The Air & Space Museum.